ambientmoxie/starterkit-kirbycms/README.md

-## How to first run the starterkit

-- Clone the repo.
+# Getting Started with the Starter Kit

+Follow these steps to set up the project:

+1. **Clone the Repository**:
+   Use `git clone [repository-url]` to clone the repo to your local machine.

+2. **Install Dependencies**:
-- "composer install" to install the correct version of Kirby + vendor folder.
+   - Run `composer install` to install the correct version of Kirby along with the necessary vendor folders.
-- "npm install" to install the node_modules folder.
+   - Execute `npm install` to install the node_modules folder.

-- "npm run dev" for development.
-- "npm run build" for production.
+3. **Development and Production**:
+   - For development purposes, use `npm run dev`.
+   - For production builds, run `npm run build`.